Prasanth-Anand-P/DIctionary/README.md

 # Dictionary

-This is an simple dictionary built using python tkinter.
+This is a simple dictionary built using python tkinter.
 Using this the user can get the meaning as well as lean to pronounce the word.